 Fixed BWA systems are often deployed in combination with other kinds of BWA, i.e. mobile and nomadic, providing integrated BWA services.
 Such applications are particularly useful in the environments where cable infrastructure is not yet deployed.

 If the design of the radio equipments in the BWA are based on the interoperable specifications such as those referred to in Recommendation ITU-R F.1763, the entire cost for wireless facilities may reasonably be reduced.
-Specific examples of converged BWA applications are described in Annex 1.
+Specific examples of converged BWA applications are described in Annex 1 and Annex 2.